 - * Human Anatomy & Physiology: To meet this requirement take Human Anatomy and Physiology 1 with lab PLUS Human Anatomy and Physiology 2 with lab –OR– take Human Anatomy with lab PLUS Human Physiology.
-Human Anatomy and Physiology courses must cover all organ systems.
-Applied Anatomy and Physiology courses that do not will not be recognized as fulfilling the prerequisite course requirement.
-Comparative, Survey, Elementary, Mammalian, Vertebrate, and/or Functional Anatomy; Exercise, Applied, Advanced, Survey, Vertebrate, and/or Mammalian Physiology courses may not replace the Human Anatomy and/or Human Physiology requirements.
-Please contact us to verify a certain course meets our requirements.
+On rare occasions there are other sequences/course combinations that meet our requirement.

 CLEP or Advanced Placement Courses – CLEP examination or advanced placement credit may not be used to meet any of the School’s requirements.
 Experiential learning is also not an acceptable substitute for prerequisite requirements.